-To help ensure safe anaesthesia for your pet, we will run a combination of the following tests:
+Pre-anaesthetic testing helps ensure safe anaesthesia for your pet.
+In preanaesthetic testing, we will run a combination of the following tests:

 Complete Blood Count (CBC) A CBC provides detailed information about red blood cells, white blood cells and platelets.
 The total white blood cell count, along with individual leucocyte counts, can help identify underlying stress, inflammation, an inability to fight infection and potentially, leukaemia.